ScaleIT-Org/dotnet-api-backend-skeleton/README.md

 ## Development

-In order to simplify development we recommend working locally (or with a docker bind mount) and using the ionic hot reload feature of the ionic dev server
+In order to simplify development we recommend working locally (or with a docker bind mount) and using the dotnet hot reload feature:

-    npm run ionic:serve
+    dotnet watch run

 In order to pull from this repo as upstream you should use githubs rebasing feature:

-    git checkout alpine
+    git checkout branch
     git pull --rebase origin master

-    git checkout dev
-    git pull --rebase origin alpine

 Alternatively use cherry picking (or patching):